 Now more than ever, institutions in the arts need a well trained, dedicated cadre of administrators able to navigate minefields underlying financial pressures, organizational constraints, and shifts in competitive entertainment, as well as consumer interest.
-The Bachelor of Science in Arts Management (B.S.A.M.) and Bachelor or Arts in Environmental Science Studies (B.A.E.S.S) degrees provides undergraduate students with the background and skills necessary to function in the management aspects of the arts industry.
+The Bachelor of Science in Arts Management (B.S.A.M.) provides undergraduate students with the background and skills necessary to function in the management aspects of the arts industry.
 Graduates of this degree program are prepared to seek entry level careers in areas such as: development and donor relations, marketing, audience development and public relations, artistic direction and programming, financial management, volunteer coordination, arts education, public policy, and advocacy.